-Oliviero Toscani, the famous man who, between 1982 and 2000, brought colors to Benetton based on scandals, was the photographer of the first campaign that B&B launched on the Le Bambole sofa.
+Oliviero Toscani, the famous man who between 1982 and 2000 brought out Benetton's colors based on scandals, was the photographer for the first campaign that B&B launched for the Le Bambole sofa.

 There is only one thing that I like almost as much as furniture: Advertising.
 When it was time to decide what career to study, I had it clear.
 In my university degree she holds a degree in Advertising and Public Relations.

-Well, last week I traveled to Milan with the purpose of getting to know a little better two of the companies with which we work in Naharro: B&B Italy y Maxalto.
-I found it interesting to see how sofas are made (authentic engineering works), how leather is cut, tables are made or perfect finishes are achieved ...
-But something that caught my attention tremendously was the collection of advertisements and advertising anecdotes that have the signature
+Well, last week I traveled to Milan in order to get to know a little better two of the firms we work with in Naharro: B&B Italy y Maxalto.
+I found it very interesting to see how sofas are made (authentic works of engineering), how leather is cut, tables are made or such perfect finishes are achieved ...
+But something that caught my attention was the collection of advertisements and advertising anecdotes that it has the signature.

-Eg Oliviero Toscani, that famous photographer who between 1982 and 2000 took the colors out of Benetton based on scandals, was the photographer of the first campaign that B&B (Then his name was Cassina & Busnelli = C&B) launched from the sofa The Dolls design by Mario Bellini in 1972.
+Eg Oliviero Toscani, that famous photographer who between 1982 and 2000 brought out the colors of Benetton based on scandals, was the photographer of the first campaign that B&B (Then it was called Cassina & Busnelli = C&B) launched from the sofa The Dolls design by Mario Bellini in 1972.
 This campaign showed an oxygenated blonde, very make-up and bare-chested sitting on the couch, which caused a scandal at the Milan Mobile Lounge in 1972.

-35 years after that campaign, B & B returns to Toscani for the campaign Bambole'07 (reissue of the collection).
-On this occasion, the protagonists are very different, it is two identical identical twin 11 years that perfectly represent "Le Bambole" ("dolls" in Spanish) of the future.
-Fresh, contemporary, contemporary like the sofa that although it has 41 years is younger than ever ...
+35 years after that campaign, B&B once again relies on Toscani for the campaign Bambole'07 (reissue of the collection).
+On this occasion, the protagonists are very different, they are two beautiful identical 11-year-old twins who perfectly represent "Le Bambole" ("dolls" in Spanish) of the future.
+Fresh, current, contemporary like the sofa that, although 41 years old, is younger than ever ...